Alabama Paycheck Calculator

 What if I work in an Alabama city with an occupational tax?

-Your employer withholds the city’s percentage on wages earned there, even if you live elsewhere.
+Your employer must withhold the applicable city tax on wages earned there, even if you live elsewhere.

 Does Alabama have its own minimum wage?

-No. Alabama defaults to the federal minimum wage of $7.25 per hour unless a local ordinance for public employers sets higher rates.
+No. Alabama follows the federal minimum wage of $7.25 per hour unless a local government sets a higher rate for public workers.

 How often must I be paid in Alabama?